drbean/curriculum/correspondence/tone/slides.md

 # Improving the tone

+Rewrite the 4 sentences on p93 to make them less negative, less unwelcome, without changing the meaning.

-Look at the 4 approaches on 10-2
+Look at the 4 approaches on 10-2, p86

 1. Choose the positive, avoid the negative
 2. Give clear reasons and explanations
 3. Use conditional sentences and suggest hypothetical situations
 4. Choose vocabulary with positive connotations

-And the 5 points of 10-3
+And the 5 points of 10-3, p90

 - Help with a problem.
 Don't say the reader is doing it wrong.
 - Say what you can do, not what you can't do.